 Madison Public Library is an important resource for entrepreneurs and small business.
-Librarians can help with market and demographic research with databases and directories like ReferenceUSA, or industry analysis and business intelligence through databases like EBSCO’s Business Source Premier and LexisNexis.
+Librarians can help with market and demographic research with databases and directories like ReferenceUSA, or industry analysis and business intelligence through databases like EBSCO’s Business Source Premier.
 Thousands of example business plans are available online through the Gale Virtual Reference Library.
 For people looking to gain career skills, try online study tools like Mango Languages, Learning Express Library, or access technical manuals and computer programming books through Safari Books Online.

 Libraries provide spaces for events, meetings, free wireless internet, printers, scanners and computers.
 The library works with partners to offer classes for business, job skills, and technology, and with service providers that offer business, career, and legal advice.
 At Central Library, there are more than a dozen meeting spaces to use, rentals for large events, as well as audio, video, and graphic design tools.